lukeoson/lukeoson.github.io/README.md

 ***

-### Tools Used regularly at WeWork to Build & Operate the Network & Systems.
+### Tools used regularly at WeWork to Build & Operate the Network & Systems.

 - CLI: Mostly Junos & IOS.
 Some FortiOS & PaloOS.
 - API: Rest, JSON & XML RPC.